networkop/cloudroutesync/README.md

 ## Currently Supported Clouds

-* AWS (coming soon)
+* AWS
 * Azure
 * GCP*
 * Openstack (maybe)

-* Due to limitations of GCP's networking stack, the only supported mode is syncronizing of routes received from outside of the local subnet.
+> Due to limitations of GCP's networking stack, the only supported mode is syncronization of routes received from outside of the local subnet.
+These routes will be set with nextHop of the router VM running cloudroutesync.

 ## Prerequisites

 The application must be running on a cloud VM with enough IAM permissions to create/update cloud route table.

-For example, in Azure this would require:
+For example, in AWS this would require:

-* Enabled system identity.
-* Assigned "Network Contributor" role.
+* Create/Delete RouteTable
+* Associate/Deassociate RouteTables
+* Create/Delete Routes
+* Create/Delete Tags
+* Describe NetworkInterfaces and Instances

+In addition to that, any VM that needs to send packets not natively known to the cloud SDN, need to have IP source check disabled.

 See Terraform [directory](./terraform) for examples for: